ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000468932 SCV000552008 likely pathogenic Hereditary nonpolyposis colorectal neoplasms 2023-11-24 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 4 of the PMS2 gene.
-It is expected to disrupt RNA splicing.
-Variants that disrupt the donor or acceptor splice site typically lead to a loss of protein function (PMID: 16199547), and loss-of-function variants in PMS2 are known to be pathogenic (PMID: 21376568, 24362816).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000468932 SCV000552008 likely pathogenic Hereditary nonpolyposis colorectal neoplasms 2025-01-30 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 4 of the PMS2 gene.
+RNA analysis indicates that disruption of this splice site induces altered splicing and may result in an absent or altered protein product.
 This variant is present in population databases (rs111466480, gnomAD 0.003%).
 Disruption of this splice site has been observed in individual(s) with hyperdiploid acute lymphoblastic leukemia (PMID: 31102422).
 ClinVar contains an entry for this variant (Variation ID: 411055).
-Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
+Studies have shown that disruption of this splice site results in skipping of exon 4 and activation of a cryptic splice site, and produces a non-functional protein and/or introduces a premature termination codon (internal data).
 In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
 Therefore, this variant has been classified as Likely Pathogenic.

 Ambry Genetics RCV001020538 SCV001182031 likely pathogenic Hereditary cancer-predisposing syndrome 2023-04-24 criteria provided, single submitter clinical testing The c.353+2T>C intronic variant results from a T to C substitution two nucleotides after coding exon 4 in the PMS2 gene.
 This alteration has been detected in individuals whose Lynch syndrome-related tumor demonstrated isolated loss of PMS2 expression on immunohistochemistry (Ambry internal data).
 This alteration was identified in one control and none of 3030 pancreatic cancer patients undergoing multigene panel testing for hereditary cancer risk (Hu C et al. JAMA.
 2018 06;319:2401-2409).
 This nucleotide position is highly conserved in available vertebrate species.
 In silico splice site analysis predicts that this alteration will weaken the native splice donor site; however, direct evidence is insufficient at this time (Ambry internal data).
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
 As such, this alteration is classified as likely pathogenic.